|On the face of it, a Y-DNA STR haplotype appears to be just a string

 hope to unravel the last fifteeen to twenty generations.

-Ignoring the markers highlighted in cyan, we are struck by the agreement
+Ignoring the marker values highlighted in cyan, we are struck by the

-of most of the differences, that is, the six columns highlighted in the
+agreement of most of the differences, that is, the six columns highlighted

-muted orange color I've selected for the GIBSON family, plus two columns
+in the muted orange color I've selected for the GIBSON family, plus two

-highlighted in bright green.
-These are this GIBSON family's signature
+columns highlighted in bright green.
+These are this GIBSON family's

 Scattered around the table are cells highlighted in bright yellow.